SiliconLabs/wisun-br-linux/README.md

 `wsbrd` has been tested with ISC DHCP and dnsmasq.
 Both projects provide DHCP server and DHCP relay implementations.

-First you have to deactivate the internal dhcp server of `wsbrd` in wbsrd.conf:
+The server address must be specified in `wsbrd.conf`.
+To run the server locally, use the loopback address:

-    internal_dhcp = false
+    dhcp_server = ::1

-Obviously, the DHCP server/relay needs a network interface to run.
-You can launch the DHCP server/relay just after `wsbrd` (you have to ensure the DHCP service is started before Wi-SUN nodes connect, but they will not connect before at least several dozen seconds) or [create the interface before launching `wsbrd`](#running-wsbrd-without-root-privilege).
+When running the server locally, the DHCP server needs a network interface to run.
+You can launch the server just after `wsbrd` (you have to ensure the DHCP service is started before Wi-SUN nodes connect, but they will not connect before at least several dozen seconds) or [create the interface before launching `wsbrd`](#running-wsbrd-without-root-privilege).

+If the address is not loopback, `wsbrd` will start a DHCP Relay Agent and forward the DHCP packets to the server.

-## Using `dnsmasq`
+### Using `dnsmasq`

 Because of [this issue][dnsmasq], `dnsmasq` is supported from the version 2.87.

 [dnsmasq]: https://www.mail-archive.com/dnsmasq-discuss@lists.thekelleys.org.uk/msg16394.html

-### Using `dnsmasq` as DHCP Server

 `dnsmasq` does not need any specific options.
 A classical invocation can be used.
 We suggest increasing the lease time (`336h`) and disabling DNS server